-Ken Lind works with issuers, underwriters, financial advisors, banks and concession bidders on a range of public finance projects.
-He advises clients on public offerings and private placements serving as bond, underwriters’, disclosure, derivatives or bank counsel.
+Ken Lind is a partner in Nixon Peabody’s Project Finance and Public Finance group.
+He works with issuers, underwriters, financial advisors, banks, and concession bidders on a range of public finance and project finance projects.
+He advises clients on public offerings and private placements, serving as bond, underwriters’, disclosure, derivatives, or bank counsel.

-I have significant experience creating financings funded in whole or part by federal grants and loans, including TIFIA loans, federal highway trust fund moneys and full funding grant agreements, including two of the largest such projects in the country—East Side Access (bringing Long Island Rail Road into Grand Central Terminal) and the NYC MTA’s Second Avenue Subway.
+I have significant experience creating financings funded in whole or part by federal grants and loans, including TIFIA and Railroad Rehabilitation & Improvement Financing (RRIF) loans, federal highway trust fund moneys and full funding grant agreements, including two of the largest such projects in the country—East Side Access (bringing the Long Island Rail Road into Grand Central Terminal) and the Second Avenue Subway.

-My experience working in-house at the New York MTA, including 15 months as acting financing director in charge of a $20 billion bond portfolio, increased my insight into not only the legal aspects, but also the financing ramifications of structuring complex transactions.
-This experience has been valuable in advising my clients on matters such as structuring, swaps, disclosure and regulatory compliance.
+My experience working in-house for over eleven years at the MTA increased my insight into not only the legal, but also the ramifications of structuring complex projects and the financing thereof.
+This experience has been valuable in advising my clients on matters such as structuring, long-term and interim financing needs, swaps, disclosure, and regulatory compliance.

 Significant challenges continue to impact the structuring by municipalities of complex infrastructure projects.
 We have significant experience combining a variety of local, state, and federal funding revenues, together with private equity in a P3 context, to progress major public improvement projects.

 The Bond Buyer podcast | December 15, 2020